 Building a drone for the first time is not cheap because of all the tools and accessories you have to buy.
 Just like anything else it largely depends on your choice of components.

-To give you a rough idea, a FPV racing drone (mini quad) can cost somewhere between $150 to $500 or even more.
-That is just the quadcopter itself and does not include any accessories such as spare batteries, FPV Goggles, Radio Transmitter, building tools etc. Basic accessories can cost you another $150 to $500.
-So you are looking at spending as little as $300 to get started, but expect more along the road if you are seriously hooked. :D
+To give you a rough idea, an FPV racing drone (mini quad) can cost anywhere between $150 to $500 or even more.
+That is just the quadcopter itself.
+Other necessities like spare batteries, FPV Goggles, Radio Transmitter, building tools and other basic accessories can cost another $150 to $500.